rosey-complex/Skymake/README.md

 ### On Linux:
 -   Clone the repository
 -   Install development files for Qt5Core and Qt5Widgets.
--   In the root directory of the reposotory, run `qmake skymake.pro`.
+-   In the root directory of the reposotory, run `cmake .` .
--   After qmake is done creating the makefile, run `make`.
+-   After cmake finishes, run `make`.
 -   If the compilation finishes, you should now have a compiled `skymake` binary.
 ### !!
 TODO